CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 ### Summary & Objectives

+#

-_**What to read and where**_:
+_**What to read, why and where**_:

-The below Part A contains observations on the computational law relevance and usability of SALI LMSS for our AALE Challenge, and associated possible Computational Law & AALE work topics, that aggregate & synthesize our group discussion.
+Part A covers observations on the computational law relevance and usability of SALI LMSS for our AALE Challenge, and possible Computational Law & AALE work topics, that aggregate & synthesize our group discussion.

-Parts B to E are a reproduction of SALI LMSS draft features as of June 2019, and other working and demonstration materials, including tables, chats and sample coding.
+Parts B to E are a reproduction of SALI LMSS draft features, other working and demonstration materials as of June 2019, including tables, chats and sample coding- _plus our own tinkering screen-shots as a log-in (non paying) member._

 For sake of ease of use by anyone unfamiliar with SALI LMSS, we wanted to edit, with some _**emphasis**_ on most salient parts, the content of SALI Alliance LMSS reference materials, keeping them handy in this GitHub file to start with.